Aranyaa-k/Eyeball-cursor-detection-simulated-with-turtle-sim/README.md

-Gaze Detection and Cursor mapping
+# Gaze Detection and Cursor mapping simulated using turtle sim ROS